TUCAN-nest/TUCAN/README.md

 * Ulrich Schatzschneider (Universität Würzburg) - concept, documentation, and software development
 * Jan C. Brammer (RWTH Aachen) - software development and documentation

 [^1]:TUCAN stands for **tu**ple **can**onicalization, since we're using 2-tuples to represent the bonds of our canonicalized molecules.
-Besides, [Wikipedia informs us](https://en.wikipedia.org/wiki/Toco_toucan) that in the tucán's native parlance, "_tu canonicalización_" expresses our hope that this software will help you canonicalize your molecules.
+Besides, [Wikipedia informs us](https://en.wikipedia.org/wiki/Toco_toucan) that in the tucán's native parlance, "_tu canonicalización_" expresses our hope that this software will help canonicalize _your_ molecules.